Andrettin/Wyrmsun/readme.txt

 - The dwarven ballista's attack button is now a ballista bolt (previously it used the dwarven level 1 axe) (graphics by Leo).
 - Added two dwarven ballista bolt upgrades (graphics by Leo).
 - Fixed bug which caused the "Units" button in the editor to sometimes not display the correct player color.
+- Added "Encyclopedia" screen (accessible from the main menu), where one can read more about the units, buildings and technologies represented in the game.

 * Modding
 - Tileset tile size now can properly be changed.